Gerard O'Donovan: Early life

-Born in Bantry County, Cork, Ireland, O'Donovan attended Bantry Primary School and Bantry Secondary School.
+Born in Bantry, County Cork, Ireland, O'Donovan attended Bantry Primary School and Bantry Secondary School.
 At the age of 17, he joined the Royal Marines, and spent nine years in the Royal Marines Commandos.
 Later, while serving in the Royal Marines, he participated at The Open University.

 Career

 After studying Psychology and Business, in 1993, O'Donovan founded Noble Manhattan Personal Development, which later became Noble Manhattan Coaching, now a major part of the Noble Manhattan group.

 O'Donovan is best known for his coaching models and theories such as leadership development theory and leadership growth model.

-As a professional coach he is recognized by several groups such as the Prince’s Trust (a Youth Charity set up by Prince Charles) as an excellent consultant and trainer of young people in the business world.
+As a professional coach he is recognized by several groups such as the Prince’s Trust (a Youth Charity set up by King Charles) as an excellent consultant and trainer of young people in the business world.